 - Cluster specific offset for AoD/AoA/ZoD/ZoA in step 7.

 - Cluster specific sign for AoD/AoA/ZoD/ZoA in step 7.

+- Optionally in case of large bandwidth as described in Section 7.6.2.2 the procedure may apply as well for the parameters of rays within a cluster.

 The procedure shall apply to each cluster before sorting the delay.
-Cluster specific sign for AoD/AoA/ZoD/ZoA in step 7 shall be kept unchanged per simulation drop even if UE position changes during simulation.
+Cluster specific sign for AoD/AoA/ZoD/ZoA in step 7 shall be kept unchanged per simulation drop even if UT position changes during simulation.
 The ray specific random variables include:

 - Random coupling of rays in step 8;